Multi-User Session Management

 **Enable Multi-User Mode**

-At the beginning of your app code, enable multi-user session management by calling:
+Then, at the beginning of your app code, enable multi-user session management by calling:

 ```python